sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/restore_process.md

 ## Re-create the VM with new data disk from disk snapshot

-1. Go to https://console.cloud.google.com/compute/snapshots (make sure you select the right project) and find the latest snapshot, note the name
+1. Run `gcloud compute snapshots list --project=sourcegraph-managed-$CUSTOMER --sort-by="~creationTimestamp" --limit=5 --format="table(name,creationTimestamp)"` and copy the name of the latest snapshot
 1. Go to [sourcegraph/deploy-sourcegraph-managed] and create a new branch `$CUSTOMER/restore-instance`
 1. Edit `$CUSTOMER/terraform.tfvars`.
 NOTES: the key could be `black` depending on the current active instance